tabahi/bournemouth-forced-aligner/README.md

 - `duration_max`: Maximum segment duration (seconds, for batch padding).
 Best to keep <30 seconds.
 - `output_frames_key`: Output key for frame assortment (`phoneme_idx`, `phoneme_label`, `group_idx`, `group_label`).
 - `device`: Inference device (`cpu` or `cuda`).
+- `silence_anchors`: Number of silent frames to anchor pauses (i.e., split segments when at least `silence_anchors` frames are silent).
+Set `0` to disable.
+Default is `10`.
+Set a lower value to increase sensitivity to silences.
+Best set `enforce_all_targets=True` when using this.
 - `boost_targets`: Boost target phoneme probabilities for better alignment.
 - `enforce_minimum`: Enforce minimum probability for target phonemes.
 - `enforce_all_targets`: Band-aid postprocessing patch.
 It will insert phonemes missed by viterbi decoding at their expected positions based on target positions.
+- `ignore_noise`:  Whether to ignore the predicted "noise" in the alignment.
+If set to True, noise will be skipped over.
+If False, long noisy/silent segments will be included as "noise" timestamps.
 ---

 ### Process SRT File